 Education: M.B.A., Stanford University Graduate School of Business; B.A., Philosophy, Trinity College Dublin

-Along with CEO Christian Lawrence, Ciarán has grown Discovia to become the only West Coast company providing an eDiscovery managed service to the Fortune 50.
+Along with CEO Christian Lawrence, Ciarán has grown Discovia to become one of the leading managed eDiscovery service providers to the Fortune 50.
 Ciarán’s focus is on the “internal” – leading Discovia’s management team in sales, service delivery, operations and finance, and driving a strong culture of accountability, recognition and excellence across the business.
 Ciarán began his career learning the operational characteristics of a variety of companies in the food production, insurance and construction industries.
 Armed with this knowledge, he consulted for Braxton, Mitchell Madison, and Coopers & Lybrand in the United States, United Kingdom and Russia before attending Stanford University.
 While at Stanford’s School of Business, Ciarán assisted Il Fornaio, a California restaurant and bakery chain, with pricing and distribution.
 Married with two children, Ciarán likes to read, play guitar, follow Arsenal, and enjoy a Guinness (especially at the Plough and Stars).

 Title: President of Sales

 Expertise: Twenty-five year record of building high-growth and very profitable electronic discovery and other litigation support services companies